Help Make Learning Math Fun for Your Kids

 It’s a great story with a happy ending.

 I purchased the books from Amazon.
-They were fairly inexpensive, and my son and I had a wonderful time reading them a learning the concepts enclosed within the pages.
+They were fairly inexpensive, and my son and I had a wonderful time reading them and learning the concepts enclosed within the pages.
 The Blockhead book even had some simple exercises to perform at the end of the story.
 I left some links at the bottom if your interested.

 If you know of any other great books for kids, please share them with us.
 Thanks.